mimic-sussex/sema/README.md

 * [Javascript Editor Utils](static/docs/javascript-editor-utils.md)

-Sema's [Wiki](https://github.com/mimic-sussex/sema/wiki) aims at supporting contributions and it focuses on how Sema is designed and built:
+Sema's [Wiki](https://github.com/mimic-sussex/sema/wiki) documentation aims at supporting contributions and it focuses on how Sema is designed and built:

 * [What is the architecture of Sema?](https://github.com/mimic-sussex/sema/wiki/1.-The-Architecture-of-Sema)